Logo

 arrow

-Typical payouts per level range from a few cents up to around a dollar, though the lower end is more common.
-Volume play is required to see meaningful totals.
+Typical payouts per level range from a few cents up to around a dollar, with smaller amounts occurring more often.
+In practice, you need significant volume to build meaningful totals.

 The daily drawing lists up to $50, and the monthly can show $500 jackpots.